powsybl/powsybl-benchmark/README.md

 ## Sensitivity analysis benchmark

 Sensitivity analysis benchmark has been done with the IEEE networks, the RTE 1888 buses and RTE 6515 buses networks, and ENTSOE RealGrid network.
-The same load flow parameters sets as for load low benchmark have been used.
+The same load flow parameters sets as for load flow benchmark have been used.

 At most, 1000 contingencies have been simulated for each of the analyses (taking the first 1000 lines of the network).
 For each contingency, at most 10,000 factors are computed.
 Factors computed are the branch flow per injection increase.
 All